Integrated Gradient attribution for Gaussian Processes with non-Gaussian likelihoods: Introduction

-\textbf{Related work.} In general, GPs already provide a sense of transparency that goes beyond other popular algorithms like Neural Network models.
-As for existing means for transparency in GPs, we can broadly distinguish two perspectives, namely a prototypical one and a functional one.
-The former is primarily relevant for variational GPs where so-called \emph{inducing points} are sometimes termed 'pseudo inputs' \citep{snelson2006sparse} compressing the information contained in the training data into a few observations.
+\textbf{Related work.} In general, GPs offer intrinsic transparency through their kernel-based structure, making them distinct from many black-box models.
+This section reviews key methods for GP interpretability, including inducing points, Automatic Relevance Determination (ARD), and recent gradient-based approaches.
+The prototypical perspective is particularly relevant for variational GPs where so-called \emph{inducing points} - sometimes termed 'pseudo inputs' \citep{snelson2006sparse} - serve as compressed representations of the training data.
 After training the model, the learned inducing points often show prototypical patterns that are relevant for prediction.
-This is demonstrated in a particularly vivid manner in of \cite{van2017convolutional} where a convolutional GP model learns the relevant patches of image classes as inducing features.
+This is demonstrated in a particularly vivid manner in \cite{van2017convolutional} where a convolutional GP model learns the relevant patches of image classes as inducing features.
+Further research on variational and sparse variational GPs includes, amongst others, \cite{titsiassvgp, hensmanbig, hensman2015scalable}.

-Beyond such prototypical transparency, the \emph{automatic relevance determination} (ARD) mechanism \citet[p.
+In contrast, the \emph{automatic relevance determination} (ARD) mechanism \citep[p.
 106 ff.]{tipping2001sparse, williams2006gaussian} for kernel functions provides another way to achieve transparency in GP models.
-ARD kernels treat the detection of relevant input features as an optimization problem where a weight vector determines the importance of each variable.
-The non-linearity of kernel functions then allows to model complex problems in that manner while, at the same time, being able to quantify the importance of a given input variable through a single scalar value.
-In the past, the idea of ARD for feature importance has been relatively successful \cite{nipsfeaturecompetition}.
-However, the feature importances in ARD kernels are fixed regardless of the input data which is a clear limitation when working, for example, with high dimensional image data.
+ARD kernels treat the detection of relevant input features as an optimization or bayesian inference problem where a weight vector determines the importance of each variable.
+The non-linearity of the kernel function then allows to model complex problems in that manner while, at the same time, being able to quantify the importance of a given input variable.
+In the past, the idea of ARD for feature importance has been relatively successful \citep{nipsfeaturecompetition}.
+However, the feature importances in ARD kernels are fixed, global values which can be too restrictive for complex data domains.
+This issue has more recently been addressed in \cite{de2024thin}, who propose an input dependent variant of the ARD kernel.